IHE/ITI.PIXm/input/pagecontent/volume-1.md

 and mobile devices present in a broad range of healthcare enterprises (hospital, a clinic, a physician office, etc.).

-It provides RESTful interfaces for Patient Identifier Cross-reference Source actors to feed, update and delete patient identity data as FHIR patient resources managed by the Patient Identifier Cross-reference Manager actor, a cross-reference query of patient identifiers from multiple Patient Identifier Domains assigned to the same patient person by the Patient Identifier Cross-reference Manager.
+It provides RESTful interfaces for Patient Identity Source actors to feed, update and delete patient identity data as FHIR patient resources managed by the Patient Identifier Cross-reference Manager actor, a cross-reference query of patient identifiers from multiple Patient Identifier Domains assigned to the same patient person by the Patient Identifier Cross-reference Manager.

 ### 1:41.4.1 Concepts

-This profile uses RESTful transaction and FHIR patient resources for the Mobile Patient Identifier Cross-reference Feed [ITI-104] and Mobile Patient Identifier Cross-reference Query [ITI-83] transactions performed by the Patient Identifier Cross-reference Source and Manager actors.
+This profile uses RESTful transaction and FHIR patient resources for the Patient Identity Feed FHIR [ITI-104] and Mobile Patient Identifier Cross-reference Query [ITI-83] transactions performed by the Patient Identifier Cross-reference Source and Manager actors.

-The Patient Identifier Cross-reference Manager will cross-reference the patient identity data from the different domains when it receives Mobile Patient Identifier Cross-reference Feed [ITI-104] transactions, but it may also provide other triggers (e.g., manual linking or unlinking in case when the rules and algorithms go wrong).
+The Patient Identifier Cross-reference Manager will cross-reference the patient identity data from the different domains when it receives Patient Identity Feed FHIR [ITI-104] transactions, but it may also provide other triggers (e.g., manual linking or unlinking in case when the rules and algorithms go wrong).

 This profile does not specify the rules and algorithm applied by the Patient Identifier Cross-reference Manager actor